 - Your family might object to the vocation you think God is calling you to.

-Doctrine and Practical Application: The family and an examination of conscience for family life
+Doctrine and Practical Application: The fourth commandment and an examination of conscience for family life

 - The family is so important that the Catechism of the Catholic Church devotes thirty-three points to it exclusively (2201-2233).

 - Here we will look at the family through the Catechism’s summary points (2247-2257).

 - A person’s duties toward his parents, their duties toward him, his duties toward all other authorities including the government, and their duties toward him are all contained in the fourth commandment, “Honor your father and your mother.”